 We arrived in Salt Lake City on Tuesday.
 I barely had time to unpack my bags.
 I boarded a plane to Atlanta on Friday.
 I forgot to bring my apron, my spray bottle, paper towels, Saran wrap, and music.
 Usually I am not this forgetful.
 But in the midst of a major move, this is the best I could do.

 This ain't the Mainland!
-My first Fearless Abstract Painting party where some of the participants actually wore their bathing suits!
+My first Fearless Abstract Painting party where some of the participants wore their bathing suits.
 What's not to love?!
-Our paintings took a heck of a long time to dry due to the humidity, but at the end of the night (and an amazing meal), we enjoyed an "art walk" featuring our works, using our phones as flashlights.
-I love painting in Hawaii.
-I think the dogs had a good time also...
-They just couldn't resist leaving their paw prints on the canvasses!
+Our paintings took a long time to dry due to the high humidity levels, but at the end of the night (and an amazing meal), we enjoyed an "art walk" featuring our works, using our phones as flashlights.